-Upon our registration, a total of shares of common stock will be outstanding, and shares will be registered under the registration statement of which this prospectus forms a part, constituting substantially all of our outstanding shares of common stock.
+After the Direct Listing, a total of 32,477,209 shares of our common stock will be outstanding, including 4,791,367 shares of our common stock registered for resale under the registration statement of which this prospectus forms a part.
 Any shares not registered hereunder will be "restricted securities," as that term is defined in Rule 144 under the Securities Act.
 These restricted securities are eligible for public sale only if they are registered under the Securities Act, including, but not limited to, the shares registered hereunder, or if they qualify for an exemption from registration, including under Rules 144 or 701 under the Securities Act, which are summarized below.
 Restricted securities also may be sold outside of the United States to non-U.S. persons in accordance with Rule 904 of Regulation S. With the exception of shares owned by our directors, officers and certain stockholders, substantially all of our common stock may be sold after our initial listing on Nasdaq, either by the Registered Stockholders pursuant to this prospectus or by our other existing stockholders in accordance with Rule 144 of the Securities Act.